madprops/githop/README.md

-Find GitHub locations quickly.

-It uses your browser's history.
+Find GitHub locations quickly using your browser's history.

 Use your mouse or keyboard.
 Use the filter to search for a specific item.

 ![](https://i.imgur.com/R3m9jva.jpg)